sasstools/gulp-sass-lint/README.md

 `options > config file > SassLint default included config`

-You can disable this behaviour by setting `merge-default-rules` to false within the `options.options` object that you pass to `gulp-sass-lint` or you can include it in your config file options that you can pass into `gulp-sass-lint` with `options.configFile`.
+You can disable this behaviour by setting `merge-default-rules` to false within the `options.options` object that you pass to `gulp-sass-lint` or you can include it in your config file options that you can pass into `gulp-sass-lint` with `options.['config-file']`.

 More info and examples can be found within the SassLint [docs](https://github.com/sasstools/sass-lint/blob/master/docs/options/merge-default-rules.md)